hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 3. Fetch submodule

     > [!WARNING]
-    > Submodule `Avarei/build` is used for the `build/` path, which contains essential scripts and configurations for the build process.
-This submodule is necessary because [this PR](https://github.com/crossplane/build/pull/14), which integrates these changes into the main repository, has not been merged yet.
     > There is unfortunetly no tags used for [crossplane/build](https://github.com/crossplane/build) repo, so we pull the latest version from `main` branch.

     Update `crossplane/build` submodule to the latest version